ckosten/Spider4SPARQL/README.md

 It is important to note that both the databases and developement set SQL queries have been improved to be conformant with PostgreSQL and best practices in data base design.

 There are a number of queries that return false negative results sets.
 Most often these are queries that have a LIMIT 1 that would otherwise return several rows that have the same values in the column by which they are ordered.
 See queries and additional explanations in FalseNegatives file.

+## SETUP
+You can either install the script with pip (pip install -r requirements.txt) or with pipenv (pipenv install).
+After installing you can run the tasks either from the command line or in PyCharm.
+To run then in PyCharm, simply import the run configurations from the .run folder.